By Intigriti

 Companies who wish to be proactive with their security often conduct penetration tests.
 A traditional penetration test is a great way to learn what you are unintentionally exposing to cybercriminals.
 However, the findings of penetration tests are limited to the security knowledge of the hired team.
 This means there is a high chance of people overlooking some critical vulnerabilities during the process.

 This is where bug bounties come in.
-Bug bounty programs help detect the issues that slipped past your security team, vulnerability scanners, and pen testers.
+Bug bounty programs help detect the issues that slip past your security team, vulnerability scanners, and pen testers.
 Instead of relying on a small group of experts, bug bounties tap into the wisdom of a crowd.

 Intigriti’s penetration tests vs bug bounty programs comparison chart shows bug bounty program benefits.

 By starting a bug bounty program, you invite thousands of ethical hackers to audit your system.
-Since hackers participating in bug bounty programs are paid for their findings, they are incentivised to use their creativity and find as many ways a hacker could attack as possible.
+Since hackers participating in bug bounty programs are paid for their findings, they are incentivized to use their creativity and find as many ways a hacker could attack as possible.

 For companies with short release cycles, bug bounties help you find and squash the bugs that sneak into production.
 On average, 71% of companies that launch a program on the Intigriti program receive a high to critical report within the first 48 hours of launching.
 Unlike vulnerability scans and penetration testing, bug bounties continue to monitor systems long after deployment.

 When customers use a specific product or service, they are trusting that business to keep their data safe.
-Launching a bug bounty program sends the message that your organisation takes information security seriously.
+Launching a bug bounty program sends the message that your organization takes information security seriously.
 The benefit of this public declaration is that it creates an atmosphere of trust and openness among your product users.
-By publically demonstrating that security concerns are a priority, you’ll also foster goodwill in the security community and encourage curious experimenters to report their findings responsibly.
+By publicly demonstrating that security concerns are a priority, you’ll also foster goodwill in the security community and encourage curious experimenters to report their findings responsibly.

 Similarly, bug bounty programs are a great way to build trust with a community of ethical hackers.
-Over time, you’re likely to build a rapport with specific researchers which is helpful when bringing out new products or features because they can start testing before you launch.
+Over time, you’re likely to build a rapport with specific researchers, which is helpful when bringing out new products or features because they can start testing before you launch.

-Within cybersecurity, there is a widely reported skills gap but bug bounty programs help to mitigate the impact of a skills shortage in two ways.
+Within cybersecurity, there is a widely reported skills gap, but bug bounty programs help to mitigate the impact of a skills shortage in two ways.
 The first is that companies can lean on a community of thousands of researchers and instantly tap into a much wider range of expertise, knowledge and backgrounds.
 The second way is that development teams can learn from the vulnerabilities reported through the program, and in turn, advance their cybersecurity knowledge.

 Having a team that continuously learns and develops will only enhance the security of future products and services.